smithlabcode/preseq/README.txt

 INPUT FILE FORMAT:
 ========================================================================
 Input files can be either in bed or bam file format.
-The file should be sorted by chromosome, start position, end position, and strand.
+The file should be sorted by chromosome, end position, start position, and finally strand.
 Be sure the sorting is done with LANG="C" to ensure proper sorting.

 USAGE EXAMPLES:
 ========================================================================